lobre/nix-home/docs/nixos-install.md

 To note that you can also make use of other utilities to format partitions to specific filesystems (`mkfs.ext4`, `mkfs.vfat`, ...).

+If at the opposite you want to clear a filesystem (by removing labels), you can use `wipefs --all /dev/sdx` on your specific partition.

 To continue, choose one of the two following sections according to your firmware.

 #### EFI